 Let’s start by getting to know caffeine a little better.
 A cup of coffee contains roughly between 50-100mg in each ‘shot’.
 When you drink coffee, the caffeine is absorbed rapidly into the bloodstream within 45 minutes.

 The magic happens once it reaches your nervous system and interacts with your adenosine receptors, responsible for regulating how tired you feel.
 As the day goes on, your brain releases adenosine which latches onto those receptors.
-The more it builds up, the slower your brain activity becomes and eventually you want to get into bed and rest your head comfortably on your favourite pillow.
+The more it builds up, the slower your brain activity becomes and eventually you want to get into bed and rest your head comfortably on your favorite pillow.

 But, what if you need to work into the night or you’re tired from the night before?